spencerparkin/MeshWarrior/README.md

 # MeshWarrior

+WARNING: As of now, this is a failed project, and needs me to revisit it again some day.

 MeshWarrior is a C++ library of code designed to support various operations on 3D meshes.
 Current features include...

 * Saving/loading to/from Wavefront OBJ file format.